 As usual, all that is worse for black women.
 If they don't do the facetime, they are "surly" and "unapproachable."
 If they do, and happen to not be at their desk the moment somebody happens to walk by, their absence is visible and noted.
 If their bosses treat them as secretaries, and they don't complain, they are pushovers.
 If they do complain, they have an "attitude" problem.
 A pet pig being fattened for slaughter receives fewer mixed messages than an African-American female at a large law firm, though their fates are going to be sadly similar.

-Last month, we took a look at a study that demonstrated inherent bias on the part of law firm partners when evaluating associates' work: the same memo was scored at 4.1 out of 5 for a white Thomas Meyer, but only 3.2 for a black Thomas Meyer.
+A recent study demonstrated inherent bias on the part of law firm partners when evaluating associates' work: the same memo was scored at 4.1 out of 5 for a white Thomas Meyer, but only 3.2 for a black Thomas Meyer.

 It wasn't just numerical scores either.
 The law firm partner participants added qualitative comments that were positive for the white fictional associate (words like "potential") while the black associate inspired the assessment: "can't believe he went to NYU."